NXT welcomes commitment on inquiry into higher education

 “I said NXT believed that Australia needed a comprehensive review, akin to the Gonski-led review of education, to look at how to prepare the next generation for the world of work to ensure young people successfully transitioned to sustainable employment.”

-Rebekha said NXT would seek to obtain more detail about how Labor planned to conduct review and implement any findings.
+Rebekha said NXT would seek to obtain more detail about how Labor planned to conduct a review and implement any findings.

 “The Nick Xenophon Team believes we need a comprehensive review of the whole post-secondary education space in both metropolitan and regional areas,” she said.